 When you need an IHS reference number

 You still need to use the service to get an immigration health surcharge reference number but you won’t need to pay if you:

-- are a child under 18 who has been taken into care by a local authority
+- are a child under 18 who has been taken into care by a local authority; or

-- are a relevant civilian employee employed by North Atlantic Treaty Organisation (NATO) or the Australian Department of Defence in the UK (or you’re their dependant)
+- you’re a relevant civilian employee at NATO or the Australian Department of Defence in the UK (or you’re their dependant)